leksuss/parse_library/README.md

  - `--start_page` - an id page from which you need to start parse books.
 Default is 1.
  - `--end_page` - to which page id you need to parse books (not inclusively). if not set, script will download all pages till the end
  - `--dest_folder` - path to save parsed books, where is `books`, `images` folders and json file `books.json` will be located.
 Default is current directory.
- - `--skip_images` - flag to skip downloading book covers.
+ - `--skip_imgs` - flag to skip downloading book covers.
 Default is `False`, i.e. not skip
  - `--skip_txt` - flat to skip downloading book texts.
 Default is `False`, i.e. not skip
  - `--json_path` - custom path to json file with books metadata.
 Overwrites `--dest_folder` param for json file if set.